 Needless to say, training can be challenging and will require consistency and persistence.

-English Foxhounds will respond best to calm assertiveness.
-Harsh words will only lead to aversion.
+English Foxhounds will respond best to calm assertiveness and reward-based methods.
+Harsh words and punishment will only lead to aversion.

 In addition, this breed is prone to baying and howling, especially if left alone too often.

 English Foxhounds that are specifically bred for fieldwork tend to be more excitable and will be harder to train.
 But to be healthy and happy dogs, both show and field lines need a huge amount of daily exercise and outdoor activity.